Doing SEO yourself?

 Trying to run a successful website is stressful.
 Attempting to do SEO yourself to market your website is exponentially more stressful.
 It’s not easy trying to handle the on-site technical issues, while constantly trying to create content and reaching out for public relations.

 I have been overwhelmed by the sheer amount of work and mental fortitude needed to run a successful campaign – and I manage multiple clients.
 Stress, burning out, and even depression can easily creep on.

 For me, I’ve made it a point to exercise a little every week.
 This mostly involves jogging at night.
 You need your mind to stay sharp and focused.
+Sit in the right right office chairs for better posture.
 Exercise, eat well, and have enough rest.
 Do whatever it takes to manage your stress.
 You are already fighting against competitors, algorithm updates, and market trends – don’t make your body and mind your enemies.